 In this paper we present a general method for rank ordering of genes based on a statistical version of the Pareto front partial order in multicriteria optimization.
 As a linear ordering of multiple criteria does not generally exist, an absolute ranking of the selected genes is generally impossible.
 However a partial ordering is often possible when formulated as a multicriterion optimization problem.
 This idea was used in our previous work [1, 2, 3] to obtain relative rankings of gene expression levels based on microarray experiments.
-We called our multiobjective approach to gene A. Hero[†], S. Zareparsi^{} and A. Swaroop^{} ranking Pareto front analysis (PFA).
+We called our multiobjective approach to gene A. Hero $\dagger$ , S. Zareparsi\ and A. Swaroop\ ranking Pareto front analysis (PFA).
 As pointed out in [3] the PFA approach is related to the notion of data depths and contours of depth in a multivariate sample [4].
 In an analogous manner we will refer to the Pareto depth of a gene as the Pareto front on which the gene lies.
 Here we introduce the Pareto depth sampling distribution (PDSD) as a tool to both select high ranked genes and to visualize the stability of the gene rankings as an image.
-Gene microarray data from two experiments performed with collaborators in the Dept. of Ophthalmology at the University of Michigan will be used to illustrate our analysis.
+Gene microarray data from two experiments will be used to illustrate our analysis.
+Mouse Retinal Aging Study: The experiment consists of hybridizing 24 retinal tissue samples taken from each of 24 age-sorted mice at 6 ages (time points) with 4 replicates per time point.
+These 6 time points consisted of 2 early development (Pn2, Pn10) and 4 late development (M2, M6, M16, M21) samples.
+RNA from each sample of retinal tissue was reverse transcribed to cDNA, amplified and hybridized to the 12,422 probes on one of 24 Affymetrix U74Av2 Mouse GeneChip microarrays.
+The data arrays from the GeneChips were processed by Affymetrix MAS5 software to yield log2 probe response data.

-University of Michigan [†]Dept. of EECS and ^{}Dept. of Ophthalmology and Visual Sciences Ann Arbor MI, USA
+University of Michigan Dept. of EECS and \Dept. of Ophthalmology and Visual Sciences Ann Arbor MI, USA